ShiatsuY/Benchmark-for-Online-Machine-Learning-Algorithms/README.md

 ### Results: Tables, Plots and Radar Charts with Corresponding Scores
 The purpose of this benchmark is to compare different models in the stream setting.
 Average performances are computed and used for visualizing the learning progress and creating radar charts for a better view for comparison.
 Scores are then presented by the radar charts because these charts are the final statement in the chosen setting.
-For given algorithms and datasets the benchmark will create a comparable scores using this environment.
+For given algorithms and datasets the benchmark will create comparable scores using this environment.

 ### Last Words
 This benchmark is very young and not used easily, but it does function properly and can express comparable information and images.